Original logbook and handwriting.

 The original handwriting pulled from the logbook.
 The lazy kink and rhthym of the lettering apparent.

 Cocktail book format referencing the original found logbook.

 Public is a table service bar in what was once a public bathroom built in 1896 alongside Sheffield Town Hall.
 The Public logotype was lifted — as an archeological artefact — from the logbook scribblings of a semi-literate bathroom attendant.
-The letterforms were dissassembled to create a playful visual language that could work without the persistence of a singular logo.
+The letterforms were disassembled to create a playful visual language that would maintain the lyric without the persistence of a singular logo.
 This was paired with the typeface Maison

 , its utilitarian nature a contrast to the more gregarious lyric of the lead branding.